Geeksltd/GCop/Rules/GCop209.md

 ## Rule description

-PascalCase convention is used to capitalize some kind of identifiers in C#.
-In PascalCase capitalization,The first letter in the identifier and the first letter of each subsequent concatenated word are capitalized.
+PascalCase is a naming convention where he first letter in of each word in the phrase are upper case, and the rest are lower case.
+You do not use under_score in PascalCased identifiers.

-PascalCasing is used for these identifires :
+In C#, PascalCasing is used for these identifires:

 * Classes
 * Interfaces